What Is a Staffing Agency? All Questions Answered

 What Are the Drawbacks of Working With Staffing Agencies?

-That said, staffing agencies aren’t perfect.
+That said, staffing agencies aren’t perfect, and depending on your needs, they might not be the best solution for your company.
 Here are some potential drawbacks to consider.

 Higher Short-Term Costs